Land and Pest Management

 Department of Agriculture and Fisheries

-For further information please contact the Carpentaria Shire Council’s Rural Lands Officer on (07) 4745 2200.
+For further information, please contact the Carpentaria Shire Council’s Rural Lands Officer on (07) 4745 2200.

 ** Please keep domestic dogs on a leash and under control while on private property or travelling throughout the shire.
 Please contact the Council if you have concerns, or need information on when baiting has occurred. **